1.U.S. Bank Shield™ Visa® Card

 U.S. Bank

-- 4%Cash back on prepaid air, hotel, and rental cars booked in the U.S. Bank Travel Center
+- 4%Cash back on prepaid travel booked in the U.S. Bank Travel Center

-Earn 4% cash back on prepaid air, hotel, and rental cars booked in the U.S. Bank Travel Center.
+Earn 4% cash back on prepaid travel (air, hotel, car) booked in the U.S. Bank Travel Center.

-The U.S. Bank Shield™ Visa® Card stands out as the top choice because of its impressive 0% intro APR for 24 billing cycles, making it ideal for those looking to finance large purchases or pay down existing debt without accruing interest.
+The U.S. Bank Shield™ Visa® Card stands out as a top choice for those looking to manage debt with its long 0% intro APR period, making it ideal for balance transfers and large purchases.

 Pros: